Tiger attack: Tiger of Mundachipallam

 The Tiger of Mundachipallam was a male Bengal tiger, which in the 1950s killed seven people in the vicinity of the village of Pennagram, four miles (6 km) from the Hogenakkal Falls in Dharmapuri district of Tamil Nadu.
-Unlike the Segur man-eater, the Mundachipallam tiger had no known infirmities preventing it from hunting its natural prey.
-Its first three victims were killed in unprovoked attacks, while the subsequent victims were devoured.
+Unlike the Segur man-eater, the Mundachipallam tiger had no known infirmities preventing him from hunting his natural prey.
+His first three victims were killed in unprovoked attacks, while the subsequent victims were devoured.
 The Mundachipallam tiger was later killed by Kenneth Anderson.

 Man-eater of Bhimashankar

 A story was discovered by Pune-based author Sureshchandra Warghade when he ran into an old villager in the Bhimashankar forest which lies near Pune.
 The villager explained to the author how a man-eating tiger terrorized the entire Bhimashakar area during a span of two years in the 1940s.
 He was a police constable in that area and he had been responsible for dealing with the formalities surrounding the deaths (missing person reports and death certificates) and other jobs such as helping the hunting parties.
-During this time the tiger supposedly killed more than 100 people, but it was apparently very careful to avoid discovery; only 2 bodies were ever found.
+During this time the tiger supposedly killed more than 100 people, but it was apparently very careful to avoid discovery; only two bodies were ever found.
 Several hunting parties were organized, but the only one to succeed was an Ambegaon-based hunter named Ismail.
 During his first attempt, Ismail had a direct confrontation with the tiger and was almost killed.
 He later called Kenneth Anderson.
 They returned and killed the tiger.
-The tiger predominately killed the villagers who slept outside the huts.
+The tiger predominantly killed the villagers who slept outside the huts.

 The authenticity of the story told by the villager was confirmed when Warghade examined official reports, including a certificate given by the British authorities for killing the man-eating tiger.